Hidden Gems of the Southwest

 • Mid-range zoom lens in the range of 24-100mm.

 • Circular polarizer filters are useful.
-There will be little need for ND filters.

 • Extra batteries, memory cards, and cleaning supplies.